ocaml/platform-blog/opam-2-0-2.md

 * System: suffix .out for read_command_output stdout files
 * Locked: check consistency with opam file when reading lock file to suggest regeneration message
 * Show: remove pin depends messages
-* Cudf: Fix closure computation in the presence of cycles
+* Cudf: Fix closure computation in the presence of cycles to have a complete graph if a cycle is present in the graph (typically `ocaml-base-compiler` ⇄ `ocaml`)
 * List: Fix some cases of listing coinstallable packages
 * Format upgrade: extract archived source files of version-pinned packages
 * Core: add is_archive in OpamSystem and OpamFilename